What Is Dental Bridges?

 Popular FAQs for Dental Bridges

 What will be the color of the dental bridge?

 The objective is to achieve a brighter smile without compromising a natural look.
 General, your eye teeth have darker shades, your front teeth are the brightest and molars are equally shaded.
 Depending on the structure of your teeth, the color of your dental bridge will vary.

 Anyone with a missing tooth is generally a candidate for getting this treatment.
 Empty spaces between teeth can cause irreversible damage.
 There are also increased chances of gum disease and decay.

 It can generally last for about 5 to 7 years.
 It can even last for over a decade, if you maintain proper dental hygiene.

-Why Choose Dr. Alex for Dental Bridges In NYC?
+Why Choose Dr. Alex Dental Bridges In NYC

 At our practice, Dr Alex has the required experience and knowledge to carry out a treatment involving dental treatment.
 When you choose to work with us, you are benefitting from the tradition of excellence that we have been delivering over the years.
 Dr Alex has won some prestigious awards for his contributions in the field of dentistry.